 The Early Days – Macintosh & the Rubberized Raincoat

 By 1823, Macintosh had found a way to make use of this adhesive rubber solution in garments.
 He applied it between two layers of cloth, which resulted in a waterproof raincoat that did not feel at all like rubber.
-Despite the fact that this raincoat had a most unpleasant odor, the Charles Macintosh & Co. was founded in 1824 Manchester, England, which was home to the cotton mills which provided the raw materials for the raincoats..
+Despite the fact that this raincoat had a most unpleasant odor, the Charles Macintosh & Co. was founded in 1824 Manchester, England, which was home to the cotton mills that provided the raw materials for the raincoats.

-The raincoat was produced in larger numbers for the British military beginning in 1853 and used in the Crimean war, and it even made an appearance during the American Civil War (1861 – 1865), the Boer Wars and the Russo-Japanese war (1904 – 1905).
+The raincoat was produced in larger numbers for the British military beginning in 1853 and used in the Crimean war, and it even made an appearance during the American Civil War (1861 – 1865), the Boer Wars and the Russo-Japanese War (1904 – 1905).
 The oldest likely ‘trench’ coat in existence today is the Aquascutum on of Lt.
 General Gerald Goodlake, which is preserved at Newstead Abbey, England.
 He wore this coat during the Crimean war, in which he commanded a force of sharpshooters.
-On one guerrilla sortie behind the enemy lines, Goodlake and a sergeant were cut off by a large body of Russian troops.
+On one guerrilla sortie behind the enemy lines, Goodlake, and a sergeant were cut off by a large body of Russian troops.
 The two British soldiers fired, gun-clubbed their nearest attackers and ran into a nearby ravine.
-However, the ravine filled with enemy troops.
-To their surprise, the British found they were ignored because of the grey raincoats coats they wore – they had been mistaken for Russians.
+However, the ravine filled with enemy soldiers.
+To their surprise, the British found they were ignored because of the gray raincoats coats they wore – they had been mistaken for Russians.
 This camouflage enabled them to march along in the ranks of the enemy until they had an opportunity to escape and rejoin their own men.
-The grey coat worn by Goodlake, is displayed next to his general’s uniform.
+The gray coat worn by Goodlake is displayed next to his general’s uniform.
 It was made of all wool cloth by a famous West of England mill and waterproofed to the extent then possible.
-As you can see in the photo, though it was an early predecessor of the trench coat, it does not bear many of it’s trademark features, which would develop later on.
+As you can see in the photo though it was an early predecessor of the trench coat, it does not bear many of it’s trademark features, which would develop later on.

 In 1856, a 21-year-old draper’s apprentice, Thomas Burberry, opened an outerwear shop in Basingstoke.
 Since he had grown up in the country, he noticed that the linen garments of farm workers had certain properties that he wanted to transfer to overcoats and topcoats.
 This farmer’s clothing was lightweight and not constricting, warm in the winter, breathable in the summer, and shower resistant when damp, because the material shrank once it got moist.
 Although Aquascutum was the first to produce weatherproofed raincoats on a large scale, by the 1870’s Thomas Burberry had developed into a fierce competitor.

 Unlike the rubberized version of Emary, Burberry followed a different approach.
-Instead of wool, he used tough fabric which was woven of a long staple Egyptian cotton yarn that was waterproofed before and after the weaving.
+Instead of wool, he used sturdy fabric that was woven of a long staple Egyptian cotton yarn that was waterproofed before and after the weaving.
 He called it Gabardine – today also known as gaberdine – which was, in fact, an old term that had been outdated at the time.
 The advantages were that it was lightweight, odor free, hard wearing and waterproofed.
 In 1879, he registered the term Gabardine as a trademark, which would last for 40 years.
-World explorers like Amundsen and Shackleton would use Gabardine for their exhibitions and it was widely used during the Boer Wars.
+World explorers like Amundsen and Shackleton would use Gabardine for their exhibitions, and it was widely used during the Boer Wars.

 Many Boer war veterans would also fight in the trenches of WWI, and the most famous one was Field Marshal Lord Kitchener, who cut an iconic British figure with a mustache and a trench coat.
 His preferred model was the Tielocken model, which had been patented in 1912 as a coat with a strap and a buckle instead of buttons and buttonholes.
 Many officers aspired to follow him, and when he died on a sinking ship during the war, he supposedly wore his trench coat, helping to cement the coat’s by then-legendary status.
 As you can see from the advertisement, the trench coat was beginning to approach it’s traditional configuration.

 Some may wonder why this coat remained so popular during the interwar years, and there are a few key reasons.
 Firstly, in Britain, the government had ordered thousands of trench coats and found itself with a hefty surplus at the end of the war.
-They were distributed among the public in the 1920′s.
-Secondly, officers were happy to make use of their uniforms in civilian life, especially since these garment were tough, hard-wearing and fabric remained a scarce commodity.
+They were distributed to the public in the 1920’s.
+Secondly, officers were happy to make use of their uniforms in civilian life, especially since this garment were tough, hard-wearing and fabric remained a scarce commodity.
 Thirdly, Hollywood stars showcased the trench coat in films across the US, many of which are cultural treasures themselves; just think of Casablanca and Humphrey Bogart, or the Maltese Falcon.

 Since the combat strategies of WWII were different and less trench-focused than WWI, shorter multi-functional field jackets (some even camouflaged) were now the garment of choice, and the trench coat lost its military significance.
 Of course, many have probably seen photographs of German officers from the time in black leather trench coats but these were worn to make an impression rather than for their practicality.
 Nevertheless, the trench coat remained popular with the public thereafter.
-Aquascutum blended newly-invented nylon with cotton to create water- and wind-resistant fabrics such as Aqua 5, long before Gore Tex & Windstopper became household names.
+Aquascutum blended newly-invented nylon with cotton to create water- and wind-resistant fabrics such as Aqua 5, long before Gore-Tex & Windstopper became household names.
 In the following decades until today, the trench coat has been popular with countless designers for men and women alike.
 Today, Burberry Trench Coats are designer investment pieces rather than practical garments.
 Anyone who knows a thing or two about clothing might try to find a vintage quality Burberry or Aquascutum, because these were the durable classics that contained all the defining details.